Cobertos/bobskater/README.md

 # bobskater

-An AST based Python obfuscator that robustly mangles names in Python code
+An AST based Python obfuscator that robustly mangles names and other obfuscations of Python code

 ### Current limitations:
-* DOES NOT SUPPORT: Annotations, evals, templated strings
+* DOES NOT SUPPORT: Annotations, evals, templated strings, imports of the form import xxx.yyy
-* No configuration but instead takes a cautious approach in determining what identifiers to mangle.
-Globals, kwargs, class namespace identifiers, and others are not obfuscated but this should be user selected in the future
+* Very little configuration currently and instead takes a cautious approach in determining what identifiers to mangle.
+Globals, kwargs, class namespace identifiers, and others are not obfuscated but type of obfuscations should be use selected in the future.
 * It is only tested with Python v3.5 and might not work with other AST versions
 * Scoping for comprehensions are kind of hacky (and basically follows Python 2 comprehension scope leaking methodology)
-* Doesn't support imports of the form import xxx.yyy, as this ast pattern isn't put into the scope and will bomb out

 ### Installation